Co-CEO & Leadership Updates for COVID-19

 April 23, 2020

-Join Hiroshi Ito, Senior Director of Manufacturing - CTKK, and Koji Teraoka, Senior Director of Sales - CTKK, as they discuss the steps CoorsTek in Japan is taking to keep their employees safe, healthy, and productive during the COVID-19 pandemic - with Co-CEO, Jonathan Coors.
+Hiroshi Ito, Senior Director of Manufacturing, CTKK, and Koji Teraoka, Senior Director of Sales, CTKK, discuss the steps CoorsTek in Japan is taking to keep employees safe, healthy, and productive during the COVID-19 pandemic.

 East Granby, Connecticut